 The Company strives to adhere to a practice of non-discrimination and selection based on merit in recruitment.
 It is also mindful of encouraging gender diversity at all levels including the selection of senior management personnel and Board members.
+There is currently one female Director on the Board.
 Although the Company has not set fixed targets for gender diversity, the Board is pleased to note that women are represented at senior management level and also at Board level in the Company.